eyspahn/JHU_GetClean_Project/CodeBook.md

  The original data is in the folder "UCI HAR Dataset," which is available from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
  There is a readme file in the folder which describes the variables.

  Most of the variables should be well-described in comments.
-Important intermediate variables:
+Important variables:

 data_set			 Combined data set containing both test and training data.
-Result for step 1. data_subset_i		The combined data set including the activity, mean and standard deviation data.
-Result for step 2. data_subset_ii		The combined data set in data_subset_i, with descriptive labels.
-Result for step 3, 4. inds_i				Indicies indicating rows containing mean and standard variables in the original data set data_subset_iii		Adds in subject information to data_subset_ii. summarized_means	Create means based on grouped data summarized_means_ii	Add label for activity name to means reordered_means		This is the final tidy data set, as described in step 5.
+Result for step 1.

+data_subset_i		The combined data set including the activity, mean and standard deviation data.
+Result for step 2.

+data_subset_ii		The combined data set in data_subset_i, with descriptive labels.
+Result for step 3, 4.

+inds_i				Indicies indicating rows containing mean and standard variables in the original data set

+data_subset_iii		Adds in subject information to data_subset_ii.

+summarized_means	Create means based on grouped data

+summarized_means_ii	Add label for activity name to means

+reordered_means		This is the final tidy data set, as described in step 5.